-Julia’s principal piano teachers were Larisa Kolesnik and Lina Demchenko.
-She studied music theory with Larisa Soloshenko and Joseph Kon; music history with Vera Nilova and Anna Porfirieva; and composition with Margarita Demidenko.
-When she moved to New Jersey, she received additional training in Piano Pedagogy at Westminster Professional Development Certificate Program.
-Recently, she studied piano pedagogy with Ingrid Clarfield and Phyllis Lehrer at Westminster College of the Arts.
+Julia’s principal teachers were Larisa Kolesnik, Larisa Soloshenko, Joseph Kon, and Anna Porfirieva.
+When she moved to New Jersey, she received additional training at Westminster Professional Development Certificate Program.
+She has also studied piano pedagogy with Ingrid Clarfield and Phyllis Lehrer at Westminster College of the Arts.
 Julia is very grateful to her teachers for the inspiration and knowledge she received from them, and strives to pass her love to music on to her students.

 Julia Kovalev is a Nationally Certified Teacher of Music.
-She is a Board member of the NJMTA and the Coordinator of the MTNA Students Composition Competition in New Jersey.
+She serves on the executive board of the NJMTA as the Coordinator of the MTNA Students Composition Competition in New Jersey.